eraofchaos/eraofchaos.github.io/units/Wood Elf.md

 ---
 title: "Wood Elf"
 permalink: /units/Wood Elf/
-excerpt: "The elves of Avlee excel at archery.
+excerpt: "Units The elves of Avlee excel at archery.
 They guard their forest home, showering intruders with torrents of arrows."
 unitID: 203
 last_modified_at: 2020-12-01
 lang: en